Experienced Monroe Personal Injury Lawyers Serving Victims and their Families in WA

 Can I obtain compensation for lost work time or damage to my career?

 Yes you can, as long as you can prove your damages with admissible evidence.
 Proving lost earnings while you were in the hospital is relatively easy, while proving your total lost earnings in the case of permanent disability is relatively difficult.
 In the case of long-term disability, it is absolutely critical that you accurately calculate the full extent of your damages and gather enough admissible evidence to prove them, because you won’t be able to come back to court to ask for more money if you run out 15 years down the road.
-Our Monroe, WA injury attorneys are experienced in making these calculations and gathering the required evidence.
+Our Monroe personal injury lawyers are experienced in making these calculations and gathering the required evidence.

 Should I sign a settlement agreement?

-Not without your personal injury lawyer present.
+Not without your Monroe personal injury lawyer present.
 A settlement agreement typically contains a release of liability clause that will prevent you from ever filing a lawsuit against the same defendant over the same accident again.
 Since courts enforce these agreements, you could end up killing your claim if you unwisely sign a disadvantageous settlement agreement.
 Since the wording of a settlement agreement can be tricky and can contain arcane legal terminology, it is best to allow your accident and injury lawyer negotiate the exact wording of the settlement agreement on your behalf before you sign it.